 - A Roth 401(k), meanwhile, is funded with after-tax dollars, and qualified withdrawals are tax-free.

-Both traditional and Roth 401(k) plans allow you to invest in a variety of securities, including mutual funds and ETFs.
-Target-date funds are also a popular option.
+Both traditional and Roth 401(k) plans allow you to invest in different securities, including mutual funds, ETFs and target-date funds.
 These funds automatically adjust your asset allocation based on your target retirement date.

 Estimate your required withdrawals from a 401(k) or IRA using our free RMD calculator: